kuchnaya-hub/maroon-broccoli/src/pages/index.md

           The app is easy to use and also it helps me to create my marketing videos because of which my product advertisement has got much better response from the people.
-  - title: We are Availa
+  - title: Our App is Available in 4 Lan
     section_id: lorem-ipsum
     content: >-
       Etiam facilisis lacus nec pretium lobortis.
 Praesent dapibus justo non